jonathanStrange0/zapier_sa_assessment/Questions.md

 ---
 ### 2. Serverless Functions in the Cloud
-If you have more complicated logic you would like to implement; you could use a serverless function like AWS Lambda that is accessible using the [webhook](https://help.zapier.com/hc/en-us/articles/8496083355661-How-to-get-started-with-Webhooks-by-Zapier) or [HTTP](https://help.zapier.com/hc/en-us/articles/12899607716493-Set-up-an-API-Request-action#h_01JD2EG7QP773YVQ8D371878BJ) Zap actions to send a request to your function for data processing.
+If you have more complicated logic you would like to implement, you could use a serverless function like AWS Lambda that is accessible using the [webhook](https://help.zapier.com/hc/en-us/articles/8496083355661-How-to-get-started-with-Webhooks-by-Zapier) or [HTTP](https://help.zapier.com/hc/en-us/articles/12899607716493-Set-up-an-API-Request-action#h_01JD2EG7QP773YVQ8D371878BJ) Zap actions to send a request to your function for data processing.

-Serverless functions are a good option if you anticipate a high volume of requests through this Zap as they scale well.
-However, it is important to remember that you will have to manage this environment yourself outside of Zapier and that you'll be responsible for managing the security around these functions as well.
+Serverless functions are a good option if you anticipate high request volumes through this Zap as they scale well.
+However, it is essential to remember that you will have to manage this environment outside of Zapier and be responsible for managing the security around these functions as well.

 ---
 ### 3. Build a Webhook Interface for Your Existing Code